 10 Great CoffeeShops in Western North Carolina

 Western North Carolina is the most beautiful region in the state of North Carolina.
 With easy access to the Blue Ridge Parkway, plus hundreds of miles of hiking trails and 200+ jaw dropping waterfalls, it’s an outdoor lover’s paradise.
 A number of attractive small towns populate the region.
 Most of these towns are home to a quaint Main Street which is lined with unique restaurants, cafes, and coffee shops.
-Before exploring any wonders of the WNC region, treat yourself to a cup of joe at any of these great independent coffee shops.
+Before exploring any wonders of the WNC region, treat yourself to a cup of coffee at any of these great independent coffee shops.
 No reason to hit a major chain when there are so many local businesses to support.
-And, be sure to check out a few of these wonderful WNC waterfalls while in the vicinity.

 1. High Five

 This wonderful Asheville favorite is the perfect place to enjoy a delicious bagel and drink before checking out the shops and galleries downtown.
 In addition to a popular downtown location, there is another scenic location on the riverfront in the small town of Woodfin, as well as a cafe in the quiet Five Montford neighborhood.
 High Five brews Counter Culture coffee, an award-winning roaster based out of Durham.
 The highlight of the menu is the delicious bagels and homemade cream cheese.
 Bagels are seeded on both sides which adds an extra bit of crunch and flavor.
 Visit the flagship Broadway Street cafe which features a beautiful brick patio and tranquil setting.

 - What to try: Everything Bagel with veggie cream cheese

 - What to do nearby: Check out Woolworth Walk, featuring the works of over 170 local Asheville artists